devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 Feature installation scripts are run as `root`.
 In contrast, many dev containers have a `remoteUser` set (either implicitly through [image metadata](https://containers.dev/implementors/spec/#image-metadata) or directly in the `devcontainer.json`).
 In a Feature's installation script, one should be mindful of the final user and account for instances where the user is not `root`.

-Feature authors should take advantage of the [`_REMOTE_USER` and similar variables](https://containers.dev/implementors/features/#user-env-var)  injected by conformant implementations.
+Feature authors should take advantage of the [`_REMOTE_USER` and similar variables](https://containers.dev/implementors/features/#user-env-var) injected by implementations.

 ```bash